 Skip to main content

-Farmers should be incentivised and supported to transition to better farming practices, which will deliver public benefits for health, environment, biodiversity, animal welfare, pollution control and climate resilience.
+Agricultural policy should drive the change in farming and food production that is required to deliver healthy and sustainable diets and environmental benefits.
+Producers need the right incentives and enabling environment from government to move towards producing healthy, nutritious, sustainable and affordable food.
 In practice, this includes increasing the production for human consumption of vegetables, wholegrains, nuts, seeds, fruit and pulses that grow well in the UK.
-It also means driving a transition to ‘better’ livestock farming that delivers a smaller amount of higher value meat and dairy, and moving away from intensive modes of production.
+It also means driving a transition to β€˜better’ livestock farming that delivers a smaller amount of higher value meat and dairy, and moving away from intensive modes of production.

 • Research and promote alternatives to imported soya and grain production for feed.